An American Strategy to Divide and Rule Europe?

 The aim is to promote regional integration not only within the 15 member states but also beyond this group, including neighbouring countries and potential EU member states, in order to promote sustainable and balanced development of the Union.
 Particular attention is given to insular regions and the outermost regions (OMR).
 (4).

-This geopolitical and social revolution in Europe has now attained ‘critical mass’ with the conferment of a legal personality to the EU.
+This geopolitical and social revolution in Europe has now reached a ‘critical mass’ with the conferment of a legal personality to the EU.
 While this may appear to be the accomplishment of the dream of a unified Europe, it in fact conceals a number of factors which, under certain circumstances and left uncontrolled, could lead to the nightmare of wide-spread Balkanisation.

 *See Adrien Abuzit, Transatlantic Market: When Conspiracy Theory becomes Reality https://geostrategieblog.wordpress.com/transatlantic-market-when-conspiracy-theory-becomes-reality/